suhasmaddali/suhasmaddali/README.md

 ## Education

-Northeastern University Khoury College of Computer Science- I'm currently pursuing a master's in data science at Khoury College of Computer sciences.
+[Northeastern University Khoury College of Computer Science](https://www.khoury.northeastern.edu) - I'm currently pursuing a master's in data science at Khoury College of Computer sciences.
 It is a very interesting course and the lectures are quite good.

 ## Useful Links